Identifier

 Description

-The maximal n such that the minimal generator-cogenerator module in the LNakayama algebra of a Dyck path is n-rigid.
+The maximal $n$ such that the minimal generator-cogenerator module in the linear Nakayama algebra corresponding to a Dyck path is $n$-rigid.

-The correspondence between LNakayama algebras and Dyck paths is explained in St000684The global dimension of the LNakayama algebra associated to a Dyck path..
-A module $M$ is $n$-rigid, if $\operatorname{Ext}^i(M,M)=0$ for $1\leq i\leq n$.
+The correspondence between linear Nakayama algebras and Dyck paths is explained in St000684The global dimension of the LNakayama algebra associated to a Dyck path. and on the Nakayama algebras page.
+A module $M$ is $n$-rigid if $\operatorname{Ext}^i(M,M)=0$ for $1\le i\le n$.

-This statistic gives the maximal $n$ such that the minimal generator-cogenerator module $A \oplus D(A)$ of the LNakayama algebra $A$ corresponding to a Dyck path is $n$-rigid.
+This statistic is the maximal $n$ such that the minimal generator-cogenerator module $A\oplus D(A)$ of the linear Nakayama algebra $A$ corresponding to a Dyck path is $n$-rigid.

 An application is to check for maximal $n$-orthogonal objects in the module category in the sense of [2].

-The correspondence between LNakayama algebras and Dyck paths is explained in St000684The global dimension of the LNakayama algebra associated to a Dyck path..
-A module $M$ is $n$-rigid, if $\operatorname{Ext}^i(M,M)=0$ for $1\leq i\leq n$.
+The correspondence between linear Nakayama algebras and Dyck paths is explained in St000684The global dimension of the LNakayama algebra associated to a Dyck path. and on the Nakayama algebras page.
+A module $M$ is $n$-rigid if $\operatorname{Ext}^i(M,M)=0$ for $1\le i\le n$.

-This statistic gives the maximal $n$ such that the minimal generator-cogenerator module $A \oplus D(A)$ of the LNakayama algebra $A$ corresponding to a Dyck path is $n$-rigid.
+This statistic is the maximal $n$ such that the minimal generator-cogenerator module $A\oplus D(A)$ of the linear Nakayama algebra $A$ corresponding to a Dyck path is $n$-rigid.

 An application is to check for maximal $n$-orthogonal objects in the module category in the sense of [2].